From

-time to time ICBM missiles are randomly removed from their silos and
+From time to time ICBM missiles are randomly removed from their silos

 purpose is to ensure that those missiles will indeed launch in a real

 world emergency if required to do so.
-Below photos show a
+Photos show a

 Minuteman II ICBM being removed from its silo at Whiteman AFB,